shalin4788/ecommerce_site_a-b_testing/README.md

-# Hypothesis Testig and A/B Testing
+# Hypothesis Testing and A/B Testing

 # ecommerce_site_a/b_testing
 - Read a dataframe, cleanse data and unwanted data.